Adrian Shooter: Recognition

-During 2002 Adrian Shooter received an honorary doctorate (DUniv) from Staffordshire University. the successor body to North Staffordshire Polytechnic.
-A decade later in 2013, he received an additional honorary doctorate (DUniv), this time from the University of Birmingham.
+During 2002, Adrian Shooter received an honorary doctorate (DUniv) from Staffordshire University. the successor body to North Staffordshire Polytechnic.
+A decade later, in 2013, he received an additional honorary doctorate (DUniv), this time from the University of Birmingham.
 In 2005 he was elected a Fellow of the Royal Academy of Engineering (FREng).

 In the 2010 New Year Honours list, Shooter was appointed a Commander of the Order of the British Empire (CBE) "for services to the rail industry".
 In June 2019 Shooter was recipient of the chairman's award of the Institute of Directors West Midlands branch.
 On 16 September 2021, Shooter received the lifetime achievement award at the Rail National Railway Awards.

-On 30 August 2022, a 9 ft bronze statue with a bust of Shooter created by Luke Perry and crowdfunded by rail industry leaders and close associates, was unveiled beside platform 1 at Marylebone station in London.
+On 30 August 2022, a 9 ft bronze statue with a bust of Shooter created by Luke Perry and crowd-funded by rail industry leaders and close associates, was unveiled beside platform 1 at Marylebone station in London.
 The bust sits on top of a girder and plinth and is secured to the ground using railway-inspired loops and bolts.
 At the same time, Class 168 Clubman unit 168001, the very first train ordered by Chiltern Railways, and the first new train in the UK ordered following the privatisation of British Rail, was named Adrian Shooter CBE.

 On 23 November 2022, Shooter was awarded the Japanese Foreign Minister's commendation by Hayashi Hajime, Japanese ambassador to the United Kingdom, for work on rail safety and establishing the UK–Japan Railways exchange programme in 1993.